 “Lots of times clients have a dream or a vision, and an architect will design exactly what they’re looking for but when they take it to get an estimate, it costs too much to incorporate all those items and the project isn’t viable,” he said.

-Although it was Big Block’s first time working with CANDO, Nathan says they were great to work with.
+It was Big Block’s first time working with Cando, and the organization was great to work with.

-Big Block broke ground for construction on April 23.
-Once complete, Round Prairie Elders’s lodge will provide 26 units of housing to the Pleasant Hill neighbourhood.
+Big Block broke ground for construction on April 23, 2021, and the first Elders moved in on Dec.
+1 of the same year.
+Round Prairie Elders’s lodge provides 26 units of housing in the Pleasant Hill neighbourhood of Saskatoon.